- American Chemical Society Pittsburgh Chapter

 Note: Teams will split the award money equally among team members.

-Regeneron International Science and Engineering Fair (ISEF)
+Regeneron International Science and Engineering Fair (ISEF) and Thermo Fisher Scientific Junior Innovators Challenge (JIC)

-Senior Division, Grades 9–12
+Senior Division – Grades 9–12

 Each student researcher entering an exhibit may apply for participation in the Regeneron International Science and Engineering Fair (ISEF).
 Senior division student researchers will be chosen from the applicants and will win a chance to compete in the virtual Regeneron ISEF event.